FAQs

 If the tenant signs a new or renewed rental agreement or revised terms for a month-to-month tenancy, and if the landlord unbundles or increases any charges or fees that had been included in the rent and lists them separately, those charges and fees shall be included when calculating the Maximum Allowable Rent.
 However, if the tenant requests housing services that were not included in an existing rental agreement or month-to-month tenancy, such charges or fees will not be included when calculating the Maximum Allowable Rent.

-For details, see Section 6-58.45 of Ordinance 3250(PDF, 3MB).
+For details, see Section 6-58.45 of the Rent Ordinance.

 Is a landlord required to increase the rent by the full amount of the Annual General Adjustment (AGA)?